cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/update-collections.md

 # Update a `collection`

 In this reference, you'll learn how to update a collection in your API using Postman and curl.
-Updating a collection typically requires the use of the PUT or PATCH HTTP method.

 ### Updating a Collection in Postman